 Figure 6 – Elements and responsibilities of the Table Office

-- Procedural advice, programming support and production of the Order of Business
+Procedural advice to government senators, programming support and production of the Order of Business.

 Processing and custody of documents

 Production of the Notice Paper and Journals of the Senate

 Processing questions on notice, orders for the production of documents and petitions